Yiroh/AI-Karting/README.md

 I'm very new to Unity and C# so most of the programming will be me following tutorials getting used to the Unity interface and settings.
 I can not take credit for all the code written in this program.

+Incomplete.
+Stopped working on this project sometime in October or November of 2021.
+May pick up again later.